Xrenya/LAA-Transformer/README.md

 - [x] Build the model (the forward pass works, but still not sure that the implentation is exact due to out of memory with image size 512x512
   - Haar based model
   - Conv haar based model (tried to fix out of memory issue)
+  - **Notes**: dwt.py, idwt.py, model.py have some issues in the implementation but I will leave it as it is.
 - [ ] Training Pipeline
 - [ ] Train & test model